A laptop may also be needed to be used outdoors and in harsh conditions as well, depending on the user and the needs.

 Therefore, the manufacturers also design rugged and semi-rugged laptops apart from those normal ones that you usually see in a store.

-Ideally, a rugged laptop is that which will meet all your particular needs with its extra protection, hardy components and built.
+Ideally, a rugged laptop is one which will meet all your particular needs with its extra protection, hardy components and built.

 - Industrial and